-Today's lesson is ideal for all art students.
+Today's lesson, available in my Art Tutorials store, is ideal for all art students.
 I'd like you to take a look at nature.
 Look at the real flowers in the garden.
 Some flowers are dead, some aren't open, many are bent and overlap.

 We are going to rework a painting with a poor competition.
 The petals will not be perfect unless they are grown for the cut flower market in controlled situations.